Centennial-SHN/SHN-Project/README.md

 4. Open your browser and go to localhost:8000 to view the running application

 frontend
-1. Install the necessary packages
+1. Install the necessary packages (make sure your under frontend/virtual-patient-interview directory)
 - npm install
 - npm install react-router-dom